madhavv197/time_series_introduction/README.md

 This does not account for the ordering of the data, as it fails the i.i.d assumption.
 Linear regressors cannot model this time dependent relationship between past outputs and future outputs unless we explicitly state them!

-###Decision Trees
+### Decision Trees

-Tree-based models (e.g., Decision Trees, Random Forests, XGBoost) split the data into regions by evaluating individual features independently.
 Trees make decisions by comparing features' values at each split.
 They do not consider sequential relationships between rows or recognize time as a continuous flow.

 Tree-based models view time simply as another feature (e.g., 1, 2, 3, ...), without understanding that the data is ordered in time.
 Trends (upward/downward slopes) or periodicities exist.

 When using deterministic processes, ensure that any order greater than 1 is strictly used for in sample modelling, otherwise we get exploding predictions.
-At times we may use this for some applications but the scope must be limited, and analysis rigorous.

 ## Deterministic Processes